Scottish-Tech-Army/Volunteer-app/README.md

 4. Get your pull request approved as you normally would.
 When you're ready to merge your code into the `main` branch and deploy the updated app, double-check your version numbers in the previous steps are still right compared to what's in `main` (somebody else could have merged in code recently and changed the version numbers since you last checked - if you need to, update the version numbers before merging).

+5. In `/app/src/Config/index.ts` set `STA_BASE_URL` to point to the external URL for [the API endpoint on AWS](#api-deployment-on-aws) -- not to your localhost or its IP address, otherwise the app won't be able to connect to the API when it's installed on someone's phone.

     ## Google Play Store (Android)

-5. In `/app/src/Config/index.ts` set `STA_BASE_URL` to point to the external URL for [the API endpoint on AWS](#api-deployment-on-aws) -- not to your localhost or its IP address.

 6. Go to the `/app/android` directory in a terminal window and run the command `fastlane beta`.
-You'll be prompted twice at the beginning for passwords -- both are the password you created in the [Setup to deploy the app section](#setup-to-deploy-the-app) above.
+You'll be prompted twice at the beginning for passwords -- both are the password you got for the `my-release-key.keystore` file in the [Setup to deploy the app section](#setup-to-deploy-the-app) above.
     > The process can take a while (sometimes 30 minutes or more)!
 If it fails, try [the troubleshooting tips here](https://thecodingmachine.github.io/react-native-boilerplate/docs/BetaBuild/#troubleshooting), see [Google Play Store known issues](#google-play-store-known-issues) below or ask for help on the team Slack channel if you can't figure it out.

 7. If you have access, check in the [Google Play Console](https://play.google.com/console) that the new version of the app has successfully been added (Volunteer app > Release > Internal testing) -- you should see the new version number next to 'Latest release' under 'Track summary'.